fl-ames/fl-ames.github.io/_posts/2022-12-10-loop-n-times.md

 To break the development process into manageable chunks, the first step I took was to dynamically generate a line of emojis of a certain length.

 I created an empty text variable to hold the emojis:
+==
 - Resource Type: **Variable**
 - API Name: **varTextTreeDisplay**
 - Data Type: **Text**

-I left the other fields and checkboxes untouched.
+==

-To determine the number of emojis, I created another variable:
+To determine the number of emojis to be displayed, I created another variable.
+This variable will store the total number of trees in the game.
+(In this case I gave it a default value of 21)
 - Resource Type: **Variable**
 - API Name: **varNumberTreeTotal**
 - Data Type: **Number**
 - Decimal Places: **0**
 - Default Value: **21**

-This variable will store the total number of trees in the game.
-(In this case I gave it a default value of 21)

 Let's add an **Assignment** element to the flow now:
 - Label: **Add one emoji to varTextTreeDisplay**